Financial Aid Programs

 year.
 Eligibility limited to a maximum of 12 semesters or 6 years.

 Presidential Scholarships: Available to incoming full-time, academically-talented undergraduates.
 Selected by Admission Office on the basis of GPA and/or standardized test scores.
-Renewable based on continued full-time enrollment with cumulative GPA of 3.0 or better. $1,000 to $4,000 a year.
+Renewable based on continued full-time enrollment with a minimum cumulative GPA $1,000 to $4,000 a year.
+Check with Financial Aid for GPA Requirement.

 Federal Supplemental Educational Opportunity Grant: Available to undergraduates enrolled for nine or more credits who demonstrate exceptional need. $200 - $1,800 a year.